phantom-node/cryptreboot/README.md

 ## Installation

-Make sure the required software is installed, then install the gem by executing:
+Make sure the required software is installed, then install the gem system-wide by executing:

-    $ gem install crypt_reboot
+    $ sudo gem install crypt_reboot

 ## Usage